<?xml version='1.0'?>

 Based on these findings, the utilities sector ranked seventh overall with an index score of 82.7 and an average Trustpilot rating of 4.3 out of 5.
 Sentiment analysis revealed modest scores: 4.4 for both 'service' and 'satisfaction,' and 4.0 for 'experience.'
 However, the sector fared slightly better than average in terms of accessibility, with customers waiting an average of 3 minutes and 4 seconds to speak to a human representative, compared to the 5 minutes and 6 seconds averaged across all sectors.

-Furthermore, the report also highlights that despite providing the most communication channels, utilities companies are not seeing this reflected in customer satisfaction levels and cite a recent survey which found that two in five utility customers reportedly struggled to reach support teams or resolve their issues, suggesting a need for stronger focus on service quality and issue resolution.
+Furthermore, the report also highlights that despite providing the most communication channels, utilities companies are not seeing this reflected in customer satisfaction levels.
+It cites another recent survey which found that two in five utility customers reportedly struggled to reach support teams or resolve their issues, suggesting a need for a stronger focus on service quality and issue resolution.

 Richard Hanscott, CEO of Esendex, said: "The findings from our 'Customer Service Report' highlight how industries such as utilities are falling behind the expected standard for customer service, and need to prioritise efficiency, clear communication and building positive customer relationships."